OutSystems/docs-howtos/src/front-end/create-search-autocomplete/faq.md

 ---
-tags: version-10; support-Front_end_Development; support-webapps
+tags: runtime-traditional; support-Front_end_Development; support-webapps
-summary:
+summary: Learn how to use the Input_AutoComplete RichWidget to filter results in the server side while an end user types in an input field.
 ---

-# How to create a search field with autocomplete
+# How to create a search field with autocomplete in a Traditional Web App

-How can I implement an input field that has word prediction without using scafolding or SILKUI Select2?

-For example: I have a search field where I want to choose a user; I want to dynamically query the database while I type to be presented with a list of suggestions.
-Since I have a long list of users I would prefer to avoid using Select2 which has to return all of my users to populate a Combo Box or List Box before being able to start the client-side filtering.

-## Answer
+If you have a long list of results to filter, using the [Dropdown Select](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Traditional_Web_Patterns/Controls/Dropdown_Select) pattern may impact the performance of your app since it returns the unfiltered results before filtering them in the client side.

+To filter the results in the server side and send the filtered list to your app you can use the **Input_AutoComplete** RichWidget.

-To create a **search field** with **autocomplete** follow these steps:
+To use **Input_AutoComplete** with an input widget follow these steps:

-1. Set the `Name`and `Variable` properties of the search field Input Widget to a Local Variable (in this case `UserSearch` and `Name_Search`).
+1. Set the **Name** and **Variable** properties of the search field input widget to a **Local Variable** (in this case `UserSearch` and `Name_Search`).

     ![](images/autocomplete01.png)

     ![](images/autocomplete03.png)

-1. Add an Input_AutoComplete RichWidget next to the Input Widget and set the `InputWidgetId` property to the Id of the Input.
+1. Add an **Input_AutoComplete** RichWidget next to the input widget and set the **InputWidgetId** property to the Id of the input.

     ![](images/autocomplete00.png)